isomerpages/moe-frontierpri/_about-us/School Calendar.md

 </tr>
 </table>
 </tbody>
-<td>*For selected students only
+<tr>*For selected students only
 <p>**Information above is accurate as of 5 January 2023 and is subjected to changes.
-Parents are to check the PG notifications and/or consent forms for the most updated information.</td>
+Parents are to check the PG notifications and/or consent forms for the most updated information.</tr>
 </p>